Protestantism and Islam: Military collaboration

+Franco-Ottoman alliance and Protestantism

 Military cooperation between the Ottoman Empire and European powers started in earnest with the Franco-Ottoman alliance of 1535.
 The alliance provided strategic support to, and effectively protected, the kingdom of France from the ambitions of Charles V. It also gave the opportunity for the Ottoman Empire to become involved in European diplomacy and gain prestige in its European dominions.
 Side effects included a lot of negative propaganda against the actions of France and its "unholy" alliance with a Muslim power.
 According to historian Arthur Hassall the consequences of the Franco-Ottoman alliance were far-reaching: "The Ottoman alliance had powerfully contributed to save France from the grasp of Charles V, it had certainly aided Protestantism in Germany, and from a French point of view, it had rescued the North German allies of Francis I."

+Protestant states were excluded from the Holy League in 1571 and no intention of joining it.
 Even after the 1571 Battle of Lepanto, Ottoman support for France would continue however, as well as support for the Dutch and the English after 1580, and support for Protestants and Calvinists, as a way to counter Habsburg attempts at supremacy in Europe.
 Various overtures were made by Ottoman rulers to the Protestants, who were also fighting against a common enemy, the Catholic House of Habsburg.
 Suleiman the Magnificent is known to have sent at least one letter to the "Lutherans" in Flanders, offering troops at the time they would request, Murad III is also known to have advocated to Elizabeth I an alliance between England and the Ottoman Empire.

+The allegiances of the Ottoman Empire and threat of Ottoman expansion in Eastern Europe pressured King Charles V to sign the Peace of Nuremberg (1532) with the Protestant princes, accept the Peace of Passau (1552), and the Peace of Augsburg (1555), formally recognizing Protestantism in Germany and ending military threats to their existence.

 Overall, the military activism of the Ottoman Empire on the southern European front probably was the reason why Lutheranism was able to survive in spite of the opposition of Charles V and reach recognition at the Peace of Augsburg in September 1555: "the consolidation, expansion and legitimization of Lutheranism in Germany by 1555 should be attributed to Ottoman imperialism more than to any other single factor".
+The Protestant Electorates of Brandenburg, Hanover and Saxony send troops in support of the Holy Roman Empire in the Great Turkish War (1683–1699).